 SaaS growth is considerably harder to achieve than how the hundreds of success stories you might hear make it seem.
 The truth is that great software takes a ton of time and dedication to build, especially when bootstrapping.

 For example, growing Hubstaff from a budding startup to one of the most popular time tracking solutions today was a long road full of questions about what we could do next and what we needed to grow our startup.

-SaaS growth is pretty damn hard to achieve despite all the success stories we hear.
-The truth is that great software takes time to build (especially when bootstrapping).
-Pair that with the fact that Hubstaff is a complicated product with three desktop apps to support, we need every hour possible to be laser focused on pumping out new features.
+Pair that with the fact that Hubstaff is a complicated product with three desktop apps to support, and we need to be laser-focused on pumping out new features every single second.

 Power up your workday

 Reach your goals faster with time tracking and work management.